Cold Process Soap

 Soap made the old-fashioned way

 Our ancestors knew what they were doing, and did it for thousands of years - why change it!
 Our soaps are made using the Cold Process method - just like the old-folks used to do it.
-We mix lye with water, then blend it with vegetable oils, then add essential oils and natural colorants, and finally, pour it into molds to make it nice and pretty (of course the very simplified tutorial).
+We mix lye with water, then blend it with vegetable oils, and essential oils.
+We also add natural clays (green, pink, white, rhassoul), ayurvedic orange powders, spices, seaweed or activated charcoal, which in addition to providing benefits for the skin, gives our soaps a natural color, and finally, pour it into molds to make it nice and pretty (of course the very simplified tutorial).
 We make our soaps in small batches to allow us to carefully monitor and adjust the soap as needed.
 We consider the humidity in the air, the season we are in, the ambient temperature in the room and more to ensure that every batch comes out just right.
 Once made, we then inspect every bar while hand-trimming it to ensure consistency.
 Are they exactly the same, nope, and we like it that way!
 All of these steps help us to ensure that every bar of soap has the right blend of ingredients and has been personally viewed for excellence.
 Because we have such an intimate, hands-on approach with our soaps, we can be confident that you as the consumer can both see the difference and feel the difference in quality.
 This method of hand-making soap is of course, the opposite of store bought soap which is made on a large scale in factories.
 Store bought soap is made using a continuous flow method with hundred of hands on the process.
 Once the soap base is produced, it is then mixed with a handful of fillers and chemicals such as Sodium Isethionate (a foam enhancer) and Dipropylene Glycol (a chemical solvent...why it's needed...who knows) and then formed into molds.
 Another method is the continuous method where ingredients are added to a huge container throughout the day and sent through a process which continuously produces thousands of bars an hour (think factory assembly line).
 Our hands-on approach provides soap the love and attention it needs and know you can feel that energy once you use it.

 Handmade soap is fantastic for your skin!